vitaleoneee/english-boost/README.md

 - 🔁 Spaced repetition (SRS) — words appear in the test at the right time so you don’t forget them.
 - 🏆 Achievement system — get rewards for progress and regular practice.
 - 🔐 Authentication system — convenient and simple registration and login system.
 - 🛠️ Admin panel with Unfold — a modern admin panel.

+## Technologies

+* Django 5.2
+* PostgreSQL
+* Redis
+* django-allauth
+* django-unfold

 ## Installation